netbox-community/devicetype-library/README.md

 - `comments`: A string field which allows for comments to be added to the device. (**Default: None**)
   - Type: String
 > :test_tube: **Example**: `comments: This is a comment that will appear on all NetBox devices of this type`
-- `weight`: An array with a **single** item that allow for a value and unit of measurement to be defined. (**Default: None**)
+- `weight`: A number representing the numeric weight value.
+Must be a multiple of 0.01 (2 decimal places). (**Default: None**)
-  - Type: Array
+    - Type: Number
-  - Value: Number - must be multiple of 0.01
+    - Value: must be a multiple of 0.01
+- `weight_unit`: A string defining the unit of measurement.
+It must be one of the supported values. (**Default: None**)
-  - Unit: String
+  - Type: String
-    - Options:
+  - Value: Enumerated Options
     - kg
     - g
     - lb
     - oz
 >:test_tube: **Example**:
 >```
->weight:
->  - value: 12.21
+>weight: 12.21
 >weight_unit: lb
 >```